Idyllic Lugu Lake & Walking Marriages

 Day 11: DALI - DEPARTURE

 Transfer to either the train station (15km) or to the airport (25km).
 End of your trip to Lugu Lake.
-From Dali you can travel by high-speed train back to Kunming in about 2 horus.
+From Dali you can travel by high-speed train back to Kunming in about 2 hours.
 Dali also has an airport from where you can continue your journey to many major cities in China like Kunming, Chengdu, Beijing or Shanghai.